StackDoubleFlow/NoodleExtensions/README.md

 ## Building from Source

-You'll need [qpm_rust](https://github.com/RedBrumbler/QuestPackageManager-Rust), powershell, and cmake.
+You'll need [qpm_rust](https://github.com/RedBrumbler/QuestPackageManager-Rust), Powershell, Ninja, and CMake in `PATH`.

 You'll also need the latest Android NDK.
 Create a file called `ndkpath.txt` containing the path to the directly where you extracted the ndk to.